Do you think sexual harassment of women at the workplace is committed by men only?

 Direct Sexual Harassment of Any Female by a Female

 We can simply say that direct sexual harassment can mean making sexual advances, inappropriate touch, using sexual gestures, showing explicit content, and making sexually charged remarks to a female colleague that could lead to them feeling violated.
-If any of these things is done directly to any employee, then it is liable to implicated in the PoSH Act.
-It is advisable that if any woman feels that she has faced these things from her female colleagues and want any legal clarification on what she can do to counter this behaviour at the workplace or what are her rights under the PoSH Act, then she can contact our legal team.
+If any of these things are done directly to any employee, then it is liable to implicated in the harassment at workplace act India.
+It is advisable that if any woman feels that she has faced these things from her female colleagues and wants any legal clarification on what she can do to counter Posh at work or what are her rights under the PoSH Act, then she can contact our legal team.